 The Indian economy has seen a number of significant changes since the introduction of the GST.
 Among these modifications are:

-• Decrease in Tax Burden: The GST has eliminated cascading taxes, which means that companies are no longer required to pay taxes on taxes, hence reducing the total tax burden on enterprises.
-Indian products and services are now more competitive on the global market as a result.
+- Decrease in Tax Burden: The GST has eliminated cascading taxes, which means that companies are no longer required to pay taxes on taxes, hence reducing the total tax burden on enterprises.
+As a result, Indian products and services are now more competitive in the global market.

 The general public frequently has a number of uncertainties and inquiries about GST.
 No matter how minor or large your GST-related questions may be, we are here to answer them all in a straightforward and comprehensive manner.
 Check them out one by one.